 - ⅓ cup Almond slivers

 - 2 cups Couscous, store bought 5-minute couscous

 - Prepare Lamb – Preheat oven to 325°F (165°C).
 Trim off excess fat from lamb.
 Add meat to pot along with the garlic, salt, cayenne, black pepper, paprika, ginger, and cumin.
 Rub spices into the meat cubes.Mince enough of the onion slices to make ½ cup.
 Add minced onion to pot.Place pot over high heat, stirring until spices release their scent, a few minutes.
 Add 3 cups water, cinnamon and saffron.
 Bring to a boil, then cover pot and transfer to oven.
 Braise in oven for 45 minutes.Remove from oven, turn meat and top with remaining onion slices.
 Return to oven, covered, and cook for another 60 minutes.
 Remove pot from oven.
 Using a slotted spoon, transfer just the meat to a bowl.
 Leave onions and broth in pot.

 - Prepare Zucchini – While lamb is in the oven, put zucchini slices in a colander, lightly salt , and let drain for 20 minutes.
 Rinse, drain, and pat dry.
 Transfer to a bowl and sprinkle with Za'atar.
-Add ¾ cup sliced apricots and olives to bowl.
+Add ¾ of the sliced apricots and olives to bowl.

-- Serve Tagine – Chop remaining ½ cup sliced apricots.
+- Serve Tagine – Chop remaining the remaining sliced apricots.
 Melt butter in a small skillet over medium-low heat.
 Add almond slivers and cook until golden brown, about 2 minutes.
-In a large serving bowl, add couscous and top with almonds and butter and chopped apricots.
-Move couscous toward sides of bowl.
+In a large serving bowl, add couscous and top with almonds, butter, and chopped apricots.
+Move couscous toward sides of a serving bowl.
 Pour lamb stew in middle, garnish with parsley and serve.